NayanD-py/RNAseq_nonmodel/README.md

 # THIS TUTORIAL IS UNDER CONSTRUCTION
-  the scripts are broken after Step 6, evaluating the assembly
+  the scripts are broken after Step 8, quantifying gene expression

 # RNA Sequence Analysis for Non Model Species Eastern larch (Tamarack)